-Trump Heads To The Hill To Shore Up GOP Support In Border Wall Standoff
+'Bye-Bye': Trump Walks Out Of White House Meeting With Democrats About Shutdown

 A handful of GOP senators have broken with their party and voiced concern about the shutdown.

 "I don't like government shutdowns," said Sen. Lisa Murkowski, R-Alaska.
-"I don't think they're a good way to govern and we ought to be able to get our work done."
+"I don't think they're a good way to govern, and we ought to be able to get our work done."

 But Senate Majority Leader Mitch McConnell, R-Ky., has not budged.